xoofx/Tomlyn/readme.md

 - Provides a validator with the `Toml.Validate` method
 - Allow to work on the syntax tree directly (preserving styles) through the `Toml.Parse`
 - Allow to work with a runtime representation `Toml.ToModel` (but cannot be saved back to TOML)
+- Supports for .NET Framework 4.5+, .NET Standard 1.3 and .NET Standard 2.0+ (Core)

 ## Usage